 Consenting to Health Care

 Generally, everyone has the right to accept or refuse medical treatment.
-Doctors must provide enough information to help patients make informed decisions.
 But what if your loved one can’t give consent or refuses necessary care?
-And what happens if the person is a minor?
+And what about children?
+Who can access your loved one’s medical file?

 If your loved one needs to move because of health problems, there are different housing options available.
 The law allows them to end their lease in certain situations and provides recourses if there are problems or abuse.